JrVillabona/login-facebook-bdd/README.md

 ## Generals

-- In the folder `cypress/integration/Login` are files who define steps for the Signin feature.
+- In the folder `cypress/integration/Login` are files who define steps for the Login feature.
 - In file `cypress.json` there are config vars.
-- In file `cypress/integration/page-objects` there are page of project.
+- In file `cypress/integration/page-objects` there are page of the project.
 - The files `.feature` there are in folder `integration` and uses descriptive names.

 ## Documentation